-The Audi RS3 8V was the marque’s first crack at a mega-hatch, highlighting Audi’s ambitions to take a slice of the performance hatch pie.
-Eminently tunable as well as a good secondhand buy, what should you look for if you fancy buying the second generation model?
+The Audi RS3 8V was the marque’s second crack at a mega-hatch, highlighting Audi’s ambitions to take a slice of the performance hatch pie.
+Eminently tunable as well as a good secondhand buy, in this guide we’ll show what to look for when buying the second generation RS3.

 The Ur-Quattro’s legendary status is assured, but we bet Audi didn’t even dare to consider that its all-conquering rally weapon would spawn whole families of all-wheel drive sporting machines.
 Yet that’s exactly what it’s done.
 The 1990s S2 coupé started the ball rolling, the 311bhp Porsche-fettled RS2 (RS = Racing Sport) laying the foundations for the super-swift estate car.
 The first Audi hot hatchback, the S3 arrived in 1999, and has been followed by mega-powerful saloons, estates, and SUVs.
 Currently numbering 15 S and RS-badged cars, that sporting lineage has ultimately resulted in the R8 supercar, a very long way from those first snowbank-sliding Ur-Quattros, but a descendant none the less.

-The RS3 8V hit the streets in 2015.
+The second-generation car that we’re focusing on here, the RS3 8V hit the streets in 2015.
 The ingredients were very similar – a warbly and deliciously sounding five-pot engine, all-wheel drive, Sportback body – but a power bump to 362bhp that eclipsed that of the hardcore Mercedes-Benz A45 AMG.
 This time, 343lb ft of torque helped 0-62 times tumble to 4.3 seconds before the new pocket rocket romped onto a top speed of 155mph.
 Owners could ask for the limiter to be removed, liberating a truly Top Trumps-beating 174mph where conditions allowed – in a five-door hatch!
 Optional weaponry included magnetic dampers and wider 255/30 front rubber.
 More driving fun was also guaranteed this time around, with the Quattro system dialled to push upto 100% of the engine’s torque to the rear wheels.

 A wide-reaching update in 2017 heralded the arrival of the handsome £45,250 three-box RS3 Saloon, as well as a hike in power to 394bhp.
 Now firmly under the Audi Sport umbrella, the updated 8V RS3s gained enhanced tech including a 12.3in fully digital Audi Virtual Cockpit driver’s display.
 Audi Sport Edition versions arrived in 2019, the £50,285 RS3 Sportback and £51,285 RS3 Saloon featuring a black styling pack and gloss anthracite 19in alloy wheels.
 Inside, carbon inlays and a panoramic glass sunroof signified the special edition.

-A brand-new ‘8Y’ version of the RS3 looks set to debut later in 2021.
-Although it packs the same 394bhp under its more muscular body, torque is now 369lb ft, promising a scorching 0-62mph pace of just 3.8 seconds.
-The biggest talking point is the new RS Torque Splitter, though, which makes its debut.
-Distributing drive torque between the rear wheels in a fully variable manner, it’s got mega-hatch aficionados and performance Audi fans very hot under the collar.
-The big question is: will it drift?
+Finally, in late-2021 saw the reveal of the latest generation RS3, the 8Y.
+Although it packs the same 394bhp under its more muscular body, torque is now at 369lb ft, which delivers a 0-62mph pace of just 3.8 seconds.
+The biggest talking point was the new RS Torque Splitter, though, which made its debut.
+Distributing drive torque between the rear wheels in a fully variable manner, it transformed the way the Audi hot hatch drives.
+Gone are any signs of a dull experience and in comes a far livelier rear end and a front end that wants to turn in.
+It’s even got a drift mode!

 What to look out for on the Audi RS3 8V